Inspections

 Marin County – Monday, Tuesday & Wednesday 10am to 2pm and usually Fri 10am to noon

-If calling to schedule Special Inspections or Structural Observations (SI’s)
+Special Inspections and Structural Observations (SI’s) – FAQ

 What are Special Inspections or Structural Observations (SI’s)?